Vietnam.vn - Nền tảng quảng bá Việt Nam

 This unit also did not request the Ministry of Transport to allocate funds for dredging and maintaining the shipping channel.

-Previously, Viconship had sent a document requesting the Ministry of Transport to allow upgrading the Hai Phong shipping channel (section from upstream of Nam Dinh Vu port to Nam Hai Dinh Vu port area).
+Previously, Viconship had sent a document requesting the Ministry of Transport to allow upgrading the Hai Phong shipping channel (from the upstream of Nam Dinh Vu port to the Nam Hai Dinh Vu port area).

 The proposed upgraded channel section is about 3.7 km long (belonging to Bach Dang channel section from Km31+200 to Km34+900); the channel width remains the same as announced; the channel bottom is dredged to an elevation of -8.5m according to the nautical chart (the current standard is -7.2m); the dredged volume is about 350,000 m3.